RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 {% include link-to-other-site.html url="https://github.com/zeldaret/tmc" description="This is a disassembly of Fire Emblem: The Sacred Stones (U), it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/1/1e/Fire_Emblem_The_Sacred_Stones.JPG" title="Decompilation/disassembly of Fire Emblem: The Sacred Stones"  %}

 ### Mario & Luigi Superstar Saga
-{% include link-to-other-site.html url="https://github.com/nstearns96/MLSuperstarSaga" description="This is a disassembly of Pokémon Ruby and Sapphire, it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/b/be/PokemonRubySapphireBox.jpg" title="Decompilation of Pokémon Ruby/Sapphire"  %}
+{% include link-to-other-site.html url="https://github.com/nstearns96/MLSuperstarSaga" description="This is a disassembly of Pokémon Ruby and Sapphire, it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/b/be/PokemonRubySapphireBox.jpg" title="Decompilation of The Legend of Zelda: The Minish Cap"  %}

 ### Mario VS Donkey Kong
-{% include link-to-other-site.html url="https://github.com/camthesaxman/mariovsdk" description="This is a disassembly of Pokémon Ruby and Sapphire, it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/b/be/PokemonRubySapphireBox.jpg" title="Decompilation of Pokémon Ruby/Sapphire"  %}
+{% include link-to-other-site.html url="https://github.com/camthesaxman/mariovsdk" description="This is a disassembly of Pokémon Ruby and Sapphire, it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/b/be/PokemonRubySapphireBox.jpg" title="Decompilation of Mario VS Donkey Kong"  %}

 ### Pokemon Ruby & Sapphire
 {% include link-to-other-site.html url="https://github.com/pret/pokeruby" description="This is a disassembly of Pokémon Ruby and Sapphire, it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/b/be/PokemonRubySapphireBox.jpg" title="Decompilation of Pokémon Ruby/Sapphire"  %}